LLM App Store Analysis: A Vision and Roadmap: Security and privacy analysis

 Another concern is \textbf{malicious ASO} (i.e., App Store Optimization), where attackers exploit irregular methods to falsify user feedback, such as user engagement metrics or app ratings, to artificially boost an app's search result rankings and discoverability, ultimately gaining higher exposure and usage when users search for related keywords.
 This issue is analogous to the collusive promotion groups in the mobile app ecosystem, where developers pay service providers to organize groups of attackers to post fraudulent reviews, inflate download numbers, or manipulate app ratings in an attempt to boost their app's ranking and visibility~\cite{chen2017toward,padilla2019importance,wang2019understanding}, which can ultimately undermine the integrity of the app store's ecosystem if not addressed.

 \textbf{Spam reviews} in LLM app stores can also contain malicious content or involve large-scale fake reviews manipulated by bots or manual efforts, intending to inflate the app's reputation artificially.
 This issue is well-documented in the mobile app industry, where spam reviews and review fraud have been a persistent challenge.
 Various detection methods have been established in the mobile app domain~\cite{genc2019detection,seneviratne2015early}.
 Similarly, LLM app stores must adopt and refine such techniques to preserve the authenticity and reliability of their review mechanisms.
+Considering that LLMs can generate high-quality text, spam reviews may become more sophisticated to distinguish from genuine user feedback, requiring enhanced detection methods that analyze linguistic patterns and contextual relevance specific to LLM-generated content.